nikolayhg/notes/sleep.md

 ### After Sleep
 * Wake up at the same time
 * Reflection:
-  * How long and how well did I slept?
+  * How long and how well did I sleep?
-  * How do I feel`now?
+  * How do I feel now?

 # Other notes